• Skip to primary navigation

 Jump to How-to Card

-Salt dough stars hanging from chandelier
+Salt dough white stars hanging from a chandelier and several more stars on a cookie sheet.

 Salt dough christmas garland with wooden beads.